 Demonising drug users

 Why is cannabis use illegal but alcohol consumption encouraged in New Zealand?
-Researchers at Victoria are exploring our treatment of drugs and drug users.
+Our researchers are exploring our treatment of drugs and drug users.

 Are we addicted to demonising drug users?

 Negative images of drug use are everywhere: meth pipes, needles and syringes, immorality, violence and crime are all linked to illegal drug use.

 “We are addicted to demonising some drug users, forgetting that most of us, those who use tobacco, alcohol and caffeine, are drug users ourselves.
 It seems that we love drugs but hate some drug users.